 Sharpcloud is a bit like a mash up of databases/spreadsheets with PowerPoint – creating a “PowerPoint on steroids“ visual experience.

-Visualising your project and business data will be a lot easier from now on and it won’t even cost you a penny.
+Visualising your project and business data will be a lot easier from now on helping you save time and money, simplify complex decision making and uncover insights.